testflows/TestFlows-WebSite/source/handbook/index.md

 ## Use `--no-colors` in Code

-You can also detect if terminal color codes are turned off in code by looking at `settings.no_colors` attribute as follows
+You can also detect if terminal color codes are turned off in code by looking at `settings.no_colors` attribute, as follows

 ```python
 import testflows.settings as settings